lauirene/cse428/README.md

 input_mat = input_mat.unsqueeze(0)
 total_count = total_count.unsqueeze(0) if total_count is not None else None #add batch dimension

+#you can apply patch-wise mask into input_mat before you send into the model to test the model's masked region reconstruction capacity.
 output = model(input_mat,total_count)

 def convert_rgb(data,max_value):